 It’s important to note that pregnant women and women who are breastfeeding should be wary about taking oral supplements.

 In addition, hyaluronic acid is marked as unsafe for people suffering or recovering from cancer, because it can potentially make the cells grow faster.

 Using glycolic acid can result in a tingling sensation on the skin. if you do experience this, it’s nothing to worry about.
 But if the sensation increases and it starts to burn, you should stop using it immediately.

 Your skin will need some time to adjust to these acids.
 So, unless you’re already using products that contain both acids in them, it’s best to incorporate them slowly into your skincare routine.

-Be careful when using glycolic acid if you’re on Accutane.
+Be careful when using glycolic acid if you’re on isotretinoin (brand name Accutane.)
 Consult your doctor if you want to introduce any product containing glycolic acid to your regular routine.
 Just like Accutane, they can make your skin more sensitive to sun exposure, so don’t forget to wear sunscreen regularly and limit your exposure to the sun.

 If you notice any negative effects such as dryness, irritation, and redness, contact your dermatologist immediately and stop using them.

 Both acids seem to be extremely beneficial when dealing with dry, flakey and dull-looking skin.
 They both have great anti-aging properties, making them an incredible option for mature skin types.

 However, it appears that glycolic acid is a better option for those who want to treat acne or those who are looking for an effective skin exfoliator.